Evadaithe Nakenti: Critical reception

-A critic from Sify rated the film 3/5 and wrote, "Despite a clich?d [sic] story, the characters and mediocre screenplay makes Evadaithey Nakenti a decent action thriller watchable".
+A critic from Sify rated the film 3/5 and wrote, "Despite a cliched [sic] story, the characters and mediocre screenplay makes Evadaithey Nakenti a decent action thriller watchable".
 G. P. Aditya Vardhan of Rediff.com gave the film 2.5/5 stars and wrote, "Though there is nothing new about the story, there is a flow in the narration which makes the flick watchable".
 Regarding the Tamil dubbed version, Malini Mannath of Chennai Online wrote, "Its racy narration, the adrenalin-flowing action scenes, and the fiery lines keep you engaged without a boring moment".
 Another critic from Sify wrote, "On the whole, Rajasekhar and director Viveka Bharati [V. Samudra, Jeevitha] has packaged it as a mass masala entertainer with all essential ingredients like fights, sentiments and glamour in the right mix".